 Include a section stating that employees are expected to be at work every day and on time.
 Define "excessive" absenteeism and "habitual" lateness.

-State policies relating to business matters and proprietary procedures.
 Employees should not take gifts from customers except for very small tokens.

 Tell employees how and when you conduct performance reviews.